Nursing Frequently Asked Questions

 Do you provide financial resources?

 Yes.
 Our financial resources include Title IV Financial Aid, outside scholarships, experienced financial aid advisors, and student financial payment options.
 All students who wish to be considered for financial aid must complete the online Free Application for Federal Student Aid (FAFSA).
-Please contact the Financial Aid Office at 484-628-0106 or 484-628-0105 or visit online to see the current tuition and fees.
+Please contact the Financial Aid Office at 484-628-0106 or 484-628-0105.
+To see the current program costs, go to tuition and fees.

 How do I get started?